 What is a galaxy?
-According to the Encyclopaedia Britannica, a galaxy is a system of stars and other matter, such as gases, asteroids, and planets, that together make up the universe.
+According to the Encyclopaedia Britannica, a galaxy is a system of stars and other matter, such as gases, asteroids, and planets (such as Earth and Mars), that together make up the universe.

 Scroll down for a downloadable PDF of this tutorial.